v-iashin/video_features/README.md

 Be careful with the `--keep_frames` argument when using `--extraction_fps` as it may mess up the kept frames.
 If `--keep_frames` is specified, it keeps them in `--tmp_path` (`./tmp` by default).

-## License
-All is MIT except for PWC Net implementation in I3D.
-If you are using PWC Net (in I3D extraction, for example), please read this [License](https://github.com/sniklaus/pytorch-pwc) (Last time I checked it was _GPL-3.0_).

-## Credits
+### Credits
 1. An implementation of PWC-Net in PyTorch: https://github.com/sniklaus/pytorch-pwc
 2. A port of I3D weights from TensorFlow to PyTorch: https://github.com/hassony2/kinetics_i3d_pytorch
+3. The I3D paper: [Quo Vadis, Action Recognition?
+A New Model and the Kinetics Dataset](https://arxiv.org/abs/1705.07750).

+### License
+All is MIT except for PWC Net implementation in I3D.
+Please read the PWC implementation [License](https://github.com/sniklaus/pytorch-pwc) (Last time I checked it was _GPL-3.0_).